Sanaa manuscript: Lower text

-In places, individual readings in the lower text appear to have been corrected in a separate hand to conform better to corresponding readings in the standard Qur'an.
+In places, individual readings in the lower text appear to have been corrected in a separate hand to conform better to corresponding readings in the standard Quran.
 Elizabeth Puin has termed this hand the 'lower modifier', and proposes that these corrections were undertaken before the whole lower text was erased or washed off.

-Although the suras of the lower text do not follow the canonical order, nevertheless, with only two exceptions, within each sura, the surviving lower text presents the verses in the same order as the standard Qur'an – the exceptions being in sura 20, where Sadeghi and Goudarzi find that verses 31 and 32 are swapped, and in sura 9, where Sadeghi and Goudarzi find that the whole of verse 85 is absent, which he explains as "parablepsis, a form of scribal error in which the eye skips from one text to a similar text".
+Although the suras of the lower text do not follow the canonical order, nevertheless, with only two exceptions, within each sura, the surviving lower text presents the verses in the same order as the standard Quran – the exceptions being in sura 20, where Sadeghi and Goudarzi find that verses 31 and 32 are swapped, and in sura 9, where Sadeghi and Goudarzi find that the whole of verse 85 is absent, which he explains as "parablepsis, a form of scribal error in which the eye skips from one text to a similar text".
 Neither of these passages of the lower text are in folios that Asma Hilali found to be legible.
-Some of the variants between the lower text and the standard Qur'an are provided by Sadeghi and Goudarzi below.
-It is noticeable that the Lower text has many variations of words and phrases in comparison to the text of the standard Qur'an, however they rarely diverge from the fundamental meaning that the text is intending to communicate.
+Some of the variants between the lower text and the standard Quran are provided by Sadeghi and Goudarzi below.
+It is noticeable that the Lower text has many variations of words and phrases in comparison to the text of the standard Quran, however they rarely diverge from the fundamental meaning that the text is intending to communicate.